philusdevs/Hykros-Lobby/content/simulacra/fenrir.md

 </br>
 </br>

-#### Element Type: Volt
+<h4 style="text-align: center;"> Trait: Volt </h4>

 When the weapon is fully charged, the next attack will strongly paralyze targets for 1 second and electrify them for 6 seconds, removing all their buffs and dealing damage equal to  144% of ATK.
 Targets can't receive any buffs for the next 6 seconds.

-#### Volt Resonance:
+<h4 style="text-align: center;"> Elemental Resonance </h4>:

-Increase Volt ATK by 15% and Volt Resistance by 25%.
+**Volt Resonance:** Increase Volt ATK by 15% and Volt Resistance by 25%.
 Activate by equipping 2 or more Volt weapons.
 This set effect works in the off-hand slot.
 Cannot stack with effects of the same type.

-#### Elemental Balancing
-Increase all ATK by 15%.
+**Elemental Balancing:** Increase all ATK by 15%.
 Activate by equipping 3 weapons of different types.
 This set effect also works with weapons in the off-hand slot.

 </br>

-#### Advancements
+<h4 style="text-align: center;"> Advancements </h4>

 1★ When Su-Paw-Star summons a consciousness and is on cooldown, gain the Aural Fever skill.
 Rush to  the target and attack multiple times, dealing damage up to  720% of ATK.
 Each hit landed slows the enemy for a brief period and resto res HP equal to  100% of ATK.
 The last hit places 2 musical notes on the target.
 Aural Fever cooldown: 15 seconds.
 When 3 or more notes are deto nated and the cooldown of Aural Fever is greater than 5 seconds, clear the cooldown of Aural Fever.
 This effect can only trigger 1 time every 15 seconds.